Soothe Note guide - Updated May 23, 2026 - 5 min read

 - Medication context, energy, mood, and daily impact can make symptom patterns easier to explain.

-- Privacy, offline access, and caregiver permissions matter because health notes can be sensitive.
+- Privacy controls and caregiver permissions matter because health notes can be sensitive.

 Choose a tracker you can actually keep using